-Now that we understand the distinct layers of a solar panel, we can more fully understand how it is made.
-To simplify the complex process of building a solar panel, we’ll break down the process into 6 phases.
+Since we’ve reviewed the distinct layers of a solar panel, it is easier to understand how everything comes together when it is manufactured.
+To simplify the complex process of building a solar panel, here is the process in six phases:

 Phase 1: Sand to Silicon

-The creation of a solar panel revolves around its most essential component: the solar cells.
-A solar cell is a layer of silicon cells.
-Thus, the first step of manufacturing a solar panel is finding raw material to create a thin sheet of silicon cells.
+The creation of a solar panel revolves around its most essential component: solar cells.
+For most panel types, the solar cell is a layer of silicon.
+The first step of manufacturing a solar panel is finding the raw material to create a thin sheet of silicon cells.
 Solar panel manufacturers use quartz sand to extract the highest purity silicon.
 By exposing the sand to very high temperatures in an arc furnace, the impurities are burned away, and large silicon rocks are left exposed.

 Phase 2: Silicon Rocks to Cylindrical Ingots